 Do not enable the option below[\/caption] At this point, the SSL certificate for your website is set up, and you can see the effect by visiting the site.

-Steps to Set Up SSL Certificate in the New Version Admin Dashboard
+Steps for setting up SSL certificates in the new Admin Dashboard

-The steps to enable an SSL certificate in the newer version of the SiteGround backend are simpler.
+The steps to enable an SSL certificate in the new version of the SiteGround backend are simpler.
 The specific method is as follows:

-Step 1: Enter the SSL Manager management interface
+Step 1: Access the SSL Manager management interface

-After logging into the newer version of the SiteGround backend, select SITE TOOLS to enter the control panel interface.
-Then, choose SSL Manager under the SECURITY menu on the left.
-Then, click the GET button under the domain for which you want to obtain the SSL certificate.
+After logging into the new version of the SiteGround backend, select SITE TOOLS to enter the control panel interface.
+Then, choose SSL Manager under the SECURITY section in the left-hand menu.
+Next, click the GET button under the domain name for which you want to obtain an SSL certificate.

 If everything is normal, you will soon be notified that the certificate installation was successful.